amal572/Multi-task-Training-NER-and-Sentiment-Analysis/README.md

 # Multi-task-Training-NER-and-Sentiment-Analysis

+### Problem statement
-MULTI-TASK TRAINING ModeLs WITH  HUGGING FACE Arabic TRANSFORMERS:
+MULTI-TASK TRAINING MODELS WITH  HUGGING FACE Arabic TRANSFORMERS:

 1- we work on Real Arabic Hotel Reviews to :